Lich-Corals/coral-ctc-terminal-calculator/README.md

 [![Coffee Logo](https://img.shields.io/badge/-Buy%20me%20a%20coffee-FFDD00?style=for-the-badge&logo=buymeacoffee&logoColor=black)](https://www.coff.ee/lichcorals)

 ## CTC terminal calculator
-CTC is a minimal and easy-to-use calculator application for your terminal.
+CTC is a minimal and easy-to-use calculator application for your terminal.<br/>
+This project is meant for people who are quick with terminal applications, who may want a replacement for a GUI calculator.

 ## Features
 Supported operations are the following: